colab-coop/colab-coop/src/blog/markdown/2016-02-15-where-do-we-go-from-here.md

 ---
-title: "Where Do We Go From Here"
+title: Where Do We Go From Here
-summary: "Reflecting on our mission at CoLab and the work of Dr. Martin Luther King"
+summary: Reflecting on our mission at CoLab and the work of Dr. Martin Luther King
-date: 2015-08-29
+date: 2016-02-15T00:00:00.000Z
-authors: [rylan]
+authors:
+  - rylan
-readfullarticle: where-do-we-go-from-here
+readfullarticle: "where-do-we-go-from-here"
+published: true
 ---

 ## Where Do We Go From Here?